Academician of Chinese Academy of Engineering

-Academician of Chinese Academy of Engineering (中国工程院院士) is the highest academic title in engineering science and technology in the People's Republic of China, and is a lifelong honor for experts and scholars who have made great contributions to the development of China's engineering science and technology.
+Academician of Chinese Academy of Engineering (中国工程院院士), or Members of Chinese Academy of Engineering, is the highest academic title in engineering science and technology in the People's Republic of China, and is a lifelong honor for experts and scholars who have made great contributions to the development of China's engineering science and technology.
 The academy consists of members, senior members, and foreign members.
 The election of new members is normally held every two years through voting at the General Assembly.

 History

 In 1993, the State Council of the People's Republic of China decided to change the name of "members of academic divisions" into "academicians" of the Chinese Academy of Sciences, and at the same time announced the establishment of the Chinese Academy of Engineering.
 In 1994, The Chinese Academy of Engineering produced its first batch of 96 academicians, 30 of whom were academicians of the Chinese Academy of Sciences.

 In 1997, the Chinese Academy of Engineering elected 116 new members; another 113 new members were elected in 1999, followed by 81 members in 2001, 58 in 2003, 50 in 2005, 33 in 2007, and 48 in 2009.
 In 2015, 70 new members were elected.
 In 2021, 84 new academicians were elected.
 In 2023, 74 new academicians were elected to the Chinese Academy of Engineering.